What is Spousal Refusal?

 When Spousal Refusal Might be Considered a Good Option

-Spousal refusal might be a good option for a married couple in which one spouse requires nursing home care and the couple have a significant amount of assets (and in New York, when the non-applicant spouse has a very high monthly income).
-With the nationwide average cost of nursing home care at approximately $7,750 / month ($93,000 / year), a couple can quickly deplete a large amount of their nest egg.
-Another situation in which spousal refusal might be a good option is when the community spouse will not be able to live off the spousal allowances (income allowance and resource allowance) that Medicaid allows and the couple have a large amount of assets.
+Spousal refusal might be a good option for married couples with a significant amount of assets and one spouse requires nursing home care.
+With the nationwide average cost of nursing home care at approximately $7,756 / month ($93,072 / year), a couple can quickly deplete a large amount of their nest egg.
+Spousal refusal might also be a good option when the community spouse will not be able to live off Medicaid’s allowable spousal allowances (income allowance and resource allowance) and the couple have a large amount of assets.
+Furthermore, it can be beneficial in New York when the non-applicant spouse has a very high monthly income.

 Negative Implications / Legality of Spousal Refusal

-As mentioned above, with spousal refusal, a state’s Medicaid agency can legally pursue a lawsuit against the non-applicant spouse for refusing to contribute towards his / her spouse’s long-term care.
-While it is not commonplace for the state to sue, one must prepare for this possibility of the state attempting to recover care costs in the amount it paid for the Medicaid beneficiary spouse.
-What may happen is that the non-applicant spouse will receive a letter from the state demanding repayment of a specific amount.
+A state’s Medicaid agency can legally pursue a lawsuit against the non-applicant spouse for refusing to contribute towards their spouse’s long-term care.
+While this rarely happens, one must prepare for this possibility.
+The non-applicant spouse may receive a letter from the state demanding repayment of care costs in the amount it has paid for the Medicaid beneficiary spouse.
 If this happens, one can repay the state in the amount that it requested, negotiate a different amount, or refuse to pay any amount and chance a lawsuit.
-Please note that even if a non-applicant spouse repays the state, the amount should be approximately 25% -33% less than he / she would have paid had his spouse not become a Medicaid beneficiary.
+Even if a non-applicant spouse repays the state, the amount should be approximately 25% – 33% less than would have been the cost if the spouse had not become a Medicaid beneficiary.
 This is because the Medicaid pay rate is lower than the private pay rate.

 In Which States is Spousal Refusal Appropriate?